 Intelligence is the backbone of our operations.
 Our techniques and advanced methodology enables us to establish resilient intelligence-gathering networks.
 This allows us to maintain long-term visibility into the major cybercrime events in light of public disclosures.

 The level of our disclosure is always dependent upon our assessment of intelligence loss and intelligence gain.
 We release information publicly when we have high confidence in our source veracity and can provide additional evidence upon the trusted party request.
-As a US intelligence firm, we are extremely diligent in assisting long-term intelligence operations of the law enforcement and always meticulously calculate risks of public disclosure.
+As a US intelligence firm, we are proud and extremely diligent in assisting long-term intelligence operations of the law enforcement and always meticulously calculate risks of public disclosure.

 Indeed, major cyber events cause us to examine the dilemma of information sharing seeking the balance of the public interest versus private disclosure.